amnichols93/HouseOfRepresentatives/README.md

 # Results
 ## Process for Redistributing the Representatives

-The system I proposed is based on the principle that the state with the lowest population is granted one (1) House Representative, and maintains that:
+The system I propose is based on the principle that the state with the lowest population is granted one (1) House Representative, and maintains that:

 -Each stat is granted two (2) Senators
 -The number of electors is equal to the number of Senators and House Representatives for each state